-Geoarchaeology and Archaeometry
+Geoarchaeology and archaeometry

 For many years, CEREGE has been conducting research in geoarchaeology and archaeometry, drawing on its diversified teams and technical platforms.
 Interest in these areas has been particularly stimulated by the dating of Toumaï using cosmogenic isotopes on ASTER.
 Today, this research benefits from a wide range of cutting-edge tools in geochronology and physicochemical characterisation, applied to human fossils, artefacts and environments.
 This expertise enables CEREGE to cover a wide range of time periods, from the earliest hominids to historic times.